-The heirs of Superman creators Jerome Siegel and Joseph Shuster took their 15-year-old fight with Time Warner Inc. (TWX)’s DC Comics unit to reclaim the rights to the comic book hero before a federal appeals court.
+The heirs of Superman creators Jerome Siegel and Joseph Shuster took their 15-year-old fight with Time Warner Inc. (TWX:US)’s DC Comics unit to reclaim the rights to the comic book hero before a federal appeals court.

 A U.S. Court of Appeals panel today heard arguments in Pasadena, California, over whether Siegel’s daughter can terminate the rights agreement dating back to 1938, when DC’s predecessor, Detective Comics, published the first Superman story in Action Comics.
 The panel also heard arguments in a lawsuit by DC Comics against Shuster’s heirs and their lawyer.

 “Superman is probably the second most valuable character of Warner Bros. behind Batman,” said Jeremiah Reynolds, an entertainment lawyer with Kinsella Weitzman Iser Kump & Aldisert LLP in Santa Monica, California, who isn’t involved in the case.
 “Any litigation where a studio is fighting over one of its most valuable assets will be of great interest to the entertainment industry.”

 The first Superman movie Warner Bros. released in 1978 initiated the era of big-budget superhero pictures and brought in about $300 million worldwide in ticket sales, according to Box Office Mojo LLP, a compiler of box-office numbers.
 The film now ranks No. 29 on Box Office Mojo’s list of most successful superhero movies by domestic ticket sales.